 ‘Don’t look at that,’ says Amrita, reflexively, then ‘Can you see?
 Do you know what you’re looking at?’

 ‘I should have killed them,’ says Suhela.
 If it were not so quiet now Amrita would not be able to hear her.
 She can hear all about them the kingfishers calling in the early evening, like falling stars.
 Nilufer’s blood is drying on her hands.
 ‘I should have killed all of them.
-I should have been making guns, artillery, all this time, I should have worked for the army.
+I should have been making guns, artillery, all this time, I should have taken the offer from the army.
 I should have been ready.
-What a damned waste to weaken the machine like that and only kill a few of them.
+What a damned waste to damage the generator like that and only kill a few of them.
 Oh, what an idiot I am, they are going to go back to their general, and they are going to come back, millions of them, I should have – ’

 ‘If they come back,’ says Amrita, ‘you can kill them then.
 Don’t look at that.
 If you are looking.
 Are you?
 Can you?
 Tell me you can see.
 How many – ’